A federal judge just handed President Trump a gift on sanctuary cities

 - It's bad for his sanctuary city policy, but can help him politically

-(CNN)A ruling from the a federal district judge invalidating President Trump's attempt to restrict federal money for sanctuary cities is a policy setback for his Administration.
+(CNN)A ruling from a federal district judge invalidating President Trump's attempt to restrict federal money for sanctuary cities is a policy setback for his Administration.
 But it is also a huge political gift.

 There is nothing the Republican base -- and the bulk of Republican elected officials -- hate more than what they view as liberal judges run amok.
 It's the epitome -- to Republicans -- of liberals trying to institute their will on a populace without ever letting people vote or have their opinions heard.